 Discuss an accomplishment, event, or realization that sparked a period of personal growth, and a new understanding of yourself or others.

 To many people, a cup of coffee is an insignificant part of their morning routine to jolt awake, and rush to school and work.
 This, however, did not turn out to be the case for me as I visited a cafe to learn how to brew coffee for the first time in my life.
 The first time I came to the cafe was during my junior year winter break, on a Wednesday afternoon.
 The owner of the cafe was a trained barista himself and a huge fan of all types of coffee.
 He taught me a few methods of manual brew, which included the V60 pour-over, by far a modern favorite.
-I also came to learn about the process of coffee making, and where exactly it comes from.
-Although I was doing this with no expectations going forward, I came more often to the cafe, and would leave each day having learned something new about coffee.
+I also came to learn about the process of coffee making, and exactly where it comes from.
+Although I was doing this with no expectations going forward, I went to the café often, and would leave each day having learned something new about coffee.

-I entered my junior year of high school fixated on the idea of going to school in a bustling metropolis, majoring in business economics, and later entering a consulting career.
+I entered my junior year of high school fixated on the idea of going to school in a bustling metropolis, major in business economics, and later enter a consulting career.
 What I was unaware of back then was that my goal was not necessarily interconnected with my own passions.
 I just wanted to take economics because it felt safe and everyone said it would guarantee a stable career in life.
 A taste of coffee revolutionized that.
 When I figured out what made each cup of coffee different from the other, I began to note that my path in life would be redirected towards science.
-This also reflected on my academic mindset, as I became more directed in pursuit of my new goal.
+This is also reflected on my academic mindset, as I became more directed in pursuit of my new goal.

 Then, I hit a wall.
-My school did not have enough facilities to help me grow into my new interests.
+My school did not have enough facilities to help me grow my new interests.
 The science labs were small, and the materials were limited.
 So, I looked for other extracurricular activities that would help me further my knowledge and teach me new skills in science.
 I ended up spending the summer before my senior year in two activities : a life science immersion program overseas and a dairy science course at a local university.
 The former was a more general program and provided me with a broad scope of the applications of life science, which I was more than grateful to have.
-The latter, by far my favorite, allowed me to work in a food pilot plant, and learn more about food processing and food safety with regards to milk and its products.
-Both these summer programs convinced me even more that I was really interested in food science, and demonstrate how I am willing to take my passions outside of a school setting.
+The latter, by far my favorite, allowed me to work in a food pilot plant to learn more about food processing and food safety with regards to milk and its products.
+Both these summer programs convinced me further that I was really interested in food science, and demonstrated how I am willing to take my passions outside of a school setting.

 In addition to extracurricular exploration, coffee also inspired me to attempt some DIY experiments at home.
 As a way of expressing my creativity, I replicated a few fermentation experiments such as making kimchi, honey garlic, sauerkraut, and vinegar from scratch.
-At first, they did not ferment properly and become a pain to throw away, but as I continued to make them, they turned out to become excellent food products that I enjoy with my family.
+At first, they did not ferment properly and became a pain to throw away, but as I continued to make them, they turned out to become excellent food products that I enjoy with my family.